Overall Heat Transfer Coefficients for some common Fluids and Heat Exchanger Surfaces

 Steam Stainless Steel Water 120 680

 Note that these coefficients are very rough.
-They depends on the fluid velocities, their viscosity, the condition of the heating surfaces, the size of the temperature differences and so on.
+They depends on fluid velocities, viscosities, conditions of the heating surfaces, size of the temperature differences and so on.
 For exact calculations - always check manufacturing data.

 Sponsored Links